Are antiviral drugs for herpes as efficient as they claim to be?

 Before the herpes virus actually causes an obvious outbreak in the body, it has to undergo a series of events that involves cellular proteins.
 The virus is most susceptible when it hasn’t yet penetrated the host cell, a process called adsorption.
 For tea tree oil to be rapidly beneficial, it has to target the herpes virus before penetration.

 According to this study, “Australian tea tree oil exhibited high levels of virucidal activity against HSV-1 and HSV-2”.
 The thing about herpes and protein cell production is, herpes can cause microscopic plaque cells, which are abnormal clusters of protein fragments.
-These formations are similar to those that are the prime suspects that cause cell and tissue death in patients with Alzheimer’s Disease, and there has been a link between herpes and Alzheimer’s.
+These formations are similar to those that are the prime suspects that cause cell and tissue death in patients with Alzheimer’s Disease, and a link between herpes and Alzheimer’s has been discovered in a recent study by scientists at the University of Manchester and Edinburgh.

 Tea tree and eucalyptus oil have shown to reduce plaque formation that contributes to herpes outbreaks.
 In this study, plaque formation was reduced by 93 to 98.2 percent.
 Even with this information under your belt, how does it work to beat herpes?
 We’re glad you asked!
 The active phytochemicals in tea tree oil have antiviral activity.